interpretable-ai-workshop/interpretable-ai-workshop.github.io/index.md

 </div>
 </div>

-The workshop will provide a valuable learning opportunity for researchers, practitioners, and students seeking to apply XAI in their work, as it will feature presentations by experts in the field, as well as interactive discussions and insights into the latest trends and future directions in applied XAI.
-By bringing together a diverse group of participants with a shared interest in XAI, the workshop aims to foster collaboration, innovation, and knowledge sharing in this rapidly growing field.
+<p>The workshop will provide a valuable learning opportunity for researchers, practitioners, and students seeking to apply XAI in their work, as it will feature presentations by experts in the field, as well as interactive discussions and insights into the latest trends and future directions in applied XAI.
+By bringing together a diverse group of participants with a shared interest in XAI, the workshop aims to foster collaboration, innovation, and knowledge sharing in this rapidly growing field.</p>

-## Dates
+<h2 id="dates">Dates</h2>

-Note: all deadlines are in <b>Anywhere on Earth</b>.
+<p>Note: all deadlines are in <b>Anywhere on Earth</b>.</p>

-### Paper Submission
+<h3 id="paper-submission">Paper Submission</h3>

 <div>
-<b>Submissions due:</b> September 22, 2023<br>
+<b>Submissions due:</b> September 22, 2023<br />
-<b>Notification:</b> October 20, 2023<br>
+<b>Notification:</b> October 20, 2023<br />
-<b>Camera Ready</b>: November 10, 2023<br>
+<b>Camera Ready</b>: November 10, 2023<br />

 <!---
 <b>Submissions open:</b> 23 March 2022<br>